 What get’s measured get’s optimized.
 However, measuring too many things often means a lack of focus and nothing gets optimized.
 Look at what behaviors, motivations, and goals ideal donors and volunteers have in common.
 There is a Venn diagram where your organization’s goals are in the left circle, your personas’ are in the right, and engagement is the overlap in the middle.
 There’s an action—or, more likely, a series of actions—that indicates a website visitor is more likely to become an advocate for your nonprofit.
 Knowing this, we can optimize for that person and we know what it means to “engage” them.
 More importantly, we can help move that person towards deeper engagement, turning a donor into a volunteer or an event attendee into an advocate.

 What does engagement mean for your nonprofit?
 We can help you develop personas, customer journeys, and define engagement metrics to help your nonprofit achieve its goals.
-Call us at 347.871.5595 or send us a note to learn more.
+View our case studies or send us a note to learn more.